axieinfinity/ronin-documentation/docs/community/contribute/style-guide.md

 This page defines our additions and exceptions to the Google style guide:
 * Ronin documentation additionally adheres to its own [vocabulary](#vocabulary).
 * Ronin documentation uses [markdown](#markdown) instead of HTML.
+* Ronin documentation specifies additional [rules for diagrams and screenshots](#diagrams-figures-and-other-images) that complement the related guidelines from the Google style guide.

 ## Vocabulary
 When contributing to the documentation, follow the official capitalization for the names of Ronin software, products, services, features, and terms defined in this style guide.